-Applications should be sent to:

-Family Violence Prevention and Services Program, Family and Youth Services Bureau, Administration on Children, Youth and Families, Administration for Children and Families, Attention: Marylouise Kelley, 1250 Maryland Avenue, SW., Room 8215, Washington, DC 20024.
+Applications should be sent to: Family Violence Prevention and Services Program, Family and Youth Services Bureau, Administration on Children, Youth and Families, Administration for Children and Families, Attention: Marylouise Kelley, Portals One, 1250 Maryland Avenue, SW., Room 8215, Washington, DC 20024.

-V. Approval/Disapproval of a State Application
+V. Approval/Disapproval of a Tribal or Tribal Organization Application

-The Secretary of HHS will approve any application that meets the requirements of FVPSA and this announcement and will not disapprove any such application except after reasonable notice of the Secretary's intention to disapprove has been provided to the applicant and after a six-month period providing an opportunity for the applicant to correct any deficiencies.
+The Secretary of HHS will approve any application that meets the requirements of FVPSA and this announcement.
+The Secretary will not disapprove an application except after reasonable notice of the Secretary's intention to disapprove has been provided to the applicant and after a six-month period providing an opportunity for applicant to correct any deficiencies.
 The notice of intention to disapprove will be provided to the applicant within 45 days of the date of the application.